Holocene glacial retreat

 The Holocene glacial retreat is a geographical phenomenon that involved the global retreat of glaciers (deglaciation) that previously had advanced during the Last Glacial Maximum.
-Ice sheet retreat initiated ca. 19,000 years ago and accelerated after ca. 15,000 years ago.
-The Holocene, starting with abrupt warming 11,700 years ago, resulted in rapid melting of the remaining ice sheets of North America and Europe.
+Ice sheet retreat began around 19,000 years ago and accelerated around 15,000 years ago.
+The Holocene, starting with abrupt warming around 9700 BC, resulted in rapid melting of the remaining ice sheets in North America and Europe.